 We have done some testing along those lines recently and have found that an average healthy adult male can cover the traditional seven yard distance in a time of (you guessed it) about one and one-half seconds.
 It would be safe to say then that an armed attacker at 21 feet is well within your Danger Zone.

-As the photo series illustrates, even if your draw and shots are perfect, you are cutting things awfully close (no pun intended).
+Even if your draw and shots are perfect, you are cutting things awfully close (no pun intended).
 And even if your shots do take the wind out of his sails, his forward momentum may carry him right over the top of you, unless, of course, you manage to get out of his way.
 And if you are confronted with more than one assailant, things really get tricky.
 So what's a pistol-packing person to do?

 Having analyzed the problem, the following suggestions come to mind: First, develop and maintain a healthy level of tactical alertness.
 If you spot the danger signs early enough, you can probably avoid the confrontation altogether.
 A tactical withdrawal (I hesitate to use the word "retreat") may be your best bet, unless you're anxious to get involved in a shooting and the consequent legal hassles which are sure to follow.